Providing Excellent Behavioral Health Services to Wyoming and Colorado

 A: Our counseling team consists of highly qualified professionals who hold both Bachelor’s and Master’s degrees in relevant fields.
 They are licensed clinical therapists and case managers, ensuring that they are equipped with the necessary skills and knowledge to provide effective mental health support.
 Additionally, our clinic is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), which reflects our commitment to maintaining high standards of care and service quality.

-Q: How do I get in contact with the Corporate Compliance Officer?
+Q: How Do I Get in Contact With the Corporate Compliance Officer?

 A: We hope you are receiving quality services from SCC.
 However, in the event you have a formal complaint, please reach out to our Human Resources Director, Brandi Jones, via email at hr@specialtycounseling.com.